manuelfreude/openai-reinforcement-learning/README.md

 ## DDPG actor-critic for MountainCarContinuous-v0 environment (tsteidle code)

 The code is obtained from https://github.com/tobiassteidle/Reinforcement-Learning/tree/master/OpenAI/MountainCarContinuous-v0 and slightly modified for the number of training episodes.
-In the first run, the code solved the environment after 36 episodes, performance differed for further episodes.
+I have used the msinto DDPG architecture from the pendulum environment solution, but application for the mountaincar continuous environment was not successful compared to tsteidle's code.
+Here, in the first run, the code solved the environment after 36 episodes, performance differed for further episodes.
 The results are shown below:

 ![mountaincar leader rewards](https://github.com/manuelfreude/openai-reinforcement-learning/blob/master/mountaincarcont_rewards.png)